csarevalo/csarevalo/README.md

 I specially liked my [Simple Calculator](https://csarevalo.github.io/Flutter-App-Simple-Calculator/), it was harder to make than it seems.
 Hope you check it out.

 [My Case Studies](https://csarevalo.github.io/Case-Studies/) are also available here, check it out.
 I flex my data analysis muscles and deep dive into business problems and data driven decisions.
+Here is [a quick tableau story](https://csarevalo.github.io/cyclistic-data-analysis/) extracted from thousands of bike trips.

 ### 🛠️ Tools